rackerlabs/rackspace-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

 You can also use the Rackspace Cloud Control panel to associate a server with your existing network.

 When you are done, the new server should have the IP address 192.168.0.3 on interface `/dev/eth3`.
-That is the address that GlusterFS will use to communicate with the other server.
+That is the address that GlusterFS uses to communicate with the other server.

 ### Format the partition and install GlusterFS

+Use the following steps to format the server partition and install GlusterFS:

 1. Use SSH to log in to the server.